shreya608/ChatApp/README.md

 Run the server using command 'python <path>server.py' (Server is running on localhost with port 5000) Run the web client on Firefox browser using http:\\localhost:5000 Multiple instances of the server can be run parallely on Firefox browser for chatting.

+Script:
+Added a small script using Unittest framework capturing the response of the Server.